Senexis/RDO-GG/docs/guides/languages.md

 # Languages

-RDO Compendium is available in multiple languages.
-Thanks to the help of the [translators](/wiki/credits/translators), RDO Compendium is available in quite a few languages.
-To change the language of RDO Compendium for your server, you are able to use the `/settings` command to change the language.
-To do so, you can use `/settings set language` with any one of the available languages.
+RDO Compendium is available in multiple languages, thanks to the contributions of the [translators](/wiki/credits/translators).
+To change the language for your server, use the `/settings` command and select a language using `/settings set language`.

-Once the language has been set, RDO Compendium will automatically reply to commands in the language you have set.
-For example, if you set the language to English, RDO Compendium will reply in English when you use
+Once the language is set, RDO Compendium will automatically respond in the chosen language.
+For instance, if you set it to English, RDO Compendium will reply in English when you use `/help`.
-`/help`.

-In certain circumstances, you may encounter content that's not been translated.
-This can have one of multiple causes:

-- The content is not yet translated into the language you have set;
-- The content is from an external source such as a news article of a notification, or;
-- The content is sent in a direct message.
+In some cases, you may encounter content that hasn't been translated.
+This could be due to the content not being translated yet, external sources like news articles or notifications, or if the content is sent in a direct message.

 :::info Want to help out?
-If you notice content that's not been translated yet, consider visiting the [translation page](https://rdo.gg/translate/) to help translate it.
+If you notice untranslated content, consider visiting the [translation page](https://rdo.gg/translate/) to contribute to the translation effort.
 :::

-To see a list of available languages included in RDO Compendium, use the `/settings set language` command or visit the [translator credits page](/wiki/credits/translators).
-If you do decide to help translate RDO Compendium, all you'll need is to create a Crowdin account and you're set!
-Thank you so much for being interested in translating RDO Compendium!
+To view a list of available languages in RDO Compendium, use the `/settings set language` command or check the [translator credits page](/wiki/credits/translators).
+If you decide to assist in translating RDO Compendium, creating a Crowdin account is all you need.
+Thank you for your interest in translating RDO Compendium!